wesley-trust/wesleytrust-com/_posts/2021-04-03-graph-api-groups-pipeline-plan.md

 ## Invoke-WTPlanAzureADGroup
 This function is [Invoke-WTPlanAzureADGroup][function-plan], which you can access from my GitHub.

 Within the pipeline, this imports the validated JSON artifact of groups (should they exist), which is passed to the function via a parameter.
 This then creates a plan of what should be created, updated or removed (as appropriate).

-Outputting a JSON plan file (if appropriate) as a pipeline artifact for the next stage in the pipeline.
+Outputting a JSON plan file (as appropriate) as a pipeline artifact for the next stage in the pipeline.

 ### Pipeline YAML example below:
-_Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_ _Azure Pipelines automatically downloads artifacts created in the previous stage_
+_Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_

+_Azure Pipelines automatically downloads artifacts created in the previous stage_

 <details>